 The 2017/2018 Season saw him conducting the Berliner Philharmoniker at the Philharmonie Berlin, the Orchestra and Chorus of the Teatro alla Scala in Milan interpreting Mahler’s Second Symphony, the Royal Concertgebouw Orchestra in Europe, South Korea, Japan, and at the Carnegie Hall in New York, all being side events to Amsterdam’s traditional season.
 Other engagements included the opening of the new season of the Teatro dell’Opera di Roma with La Damnation de Faust, a tour with the Mahler Chamber Orchestra, and several more performances with the Accademia Nazionale di Santa Cecilia in Rome, the Symphonieorchester des Bayerischen Rundfunks in Munich, and the Philharmonia Orchestra in London.
 At the end of 2018 he conducted Rigoletto for the season opening of the Teatro dell’Opera di Roma.

-Some of the 2019 appointments are: concerts on the podium of the Orchestra dell’Accademia Nazionale di Santa Cecilia, the Filarmonica della Scala, the Orchestra del Maggio Musicale Fiorentino, the Staatskapelle Dresden, the Symphonieorchester des Bayerischen Rundfunks, and the Gewandhausorchester Leipzig.
-In December he will be opening the new season of the Opera di Roma conducting Les Vêpres Siciliennes, the same theater where next year he will be conducting I Capuleti e i Montecchi, The Rake’s Progress, and Oedipus Rex.
-In 2020 he will be back at La Scala to conduct Pelléas et Mélisande and he will be leading the Orchestre National de France and the Orchestra Sinfonica Nazionale della Rai.
+Among the 2019 appointments are: concerts on the podium of the Orchestra dell’Accademia Nazionale di Santa Cecilia, the Filarmonica della Scala, the Orchestra del Maggio Musicale Fiorentino, the Staatskapelle Dresden, the Symphonieorchester des Bayerischen Rundfunks, and the Gewandhausorchester Leipzig, the opening of the new season of the Opera di Roma conducting Les Vêpres Siciliennes.